biocommons/biocommons.seqrepo/doc/docker.rst

 Running the container will immediately invoke ``seqrepo pull``, which will rsync data from ``dl.biocommons.org``.

 As run above, data will be stored within ``/var/lib/docker/volumes/`` on the host.
+This directory may be shared with other docker containers.
 (See Tips__ below for sharing seqrepo with the host system.)

 The ``biocommons/seqrepo`` image declares the volume